 Flying the Flag for Carhartt WIP

-Carhartt WIP had just one demand, that we find a place for a Killasan Sound System – black bass speakers you don’t so much hear but feel.
-Around it we put laser cut metal shelving to hold the stock and wedged polished-steel pallet jacks beneath low-lying wooden crates.
-The jagged, industrial edge was offset by draped flags.
+With Trojan Records playing a prominent role, one of the focal points of space was the enormous Killasan Sound System – black bass speakers you don’t so much hear but feel.
+Around them were placed laser cut metal shelving and polished-steel pallet jacks, offsetting the jagged, industrial edge with fabric elements and draped flags.